-We will test your implementation on the Corn machines.
-You may develop your software locally but please test your code on the Corn machines to make sure that everything works on Corn as expected.
-If your main computer is a Windows machine, you should feel free to develop your software on the Corn machines.
+We will test your implementation on the Corn machines and recommend that you develop on the Corn machines as well.
+You may develop your software locally but please test your code on the Corn machines to make sure that everything works as expected.